RJDulac/humans-vs-ai/README.md

 # Humans vs AI
 This is a game I developed while watching a Udemy course while learning Vue.js.
-I decieded to open source the project for adding new features, and fixing potential bugs for $hacktober --
+I decieded to open source the project for adding new features, and fixing potential bugs for #hacktober --

 Feel free to add new features, and bugs to the issues board.